 MMO: You made the leap from Single-A to the majors after one season in the minors for a total of 18.1 innings pitched.
 What was it like when you heard you had made the major league roster out of spring the following year you were drafted?

-David: So I went to High-A ball and pitched extremely well in High-A. I then went to Instructional League down in Arizona and man everything just clicked.
+David: I went to High-A ball and pitched extremely well in High-A. I then went to instructional league down in Arizona and man, everything just clicked.
 I get invited to spring training and I didn’t have it in my contract so it wasn’t one of those things that was a forgone conclusion.

 I remember the first day of spring training I’m going around meeting the trainers and meeting the guys, just some 22-year-old kid.
 Now that’s not a big deal but back then it was a huge deal that I was that young.
 I remember this Double-A trainer saying, “Very nice to meet you, I’m the Double-A trainer for Norwich, Connecticut.
 I’ll be having you in Norwich this year so we need to get comfortable with each other and get to know each other.”

 MMO: After bouncing around through a few organizations, you found great success with the Mariners in 2009-10.
-You saved 69 games and posted a combined 2.90 ERA w/ a strong 9.60 K/9.
+You saved 69 games and posted a combined 2.90 ERA with a 9.60 K/9.
 What was it about Seattle that you were able to put it all together like that?

-David: 2008 was really the season that everything came together.
+David: Two-thousand eight was really the season that everything came together.
 You could look at that year statistically and it’s just a horrendous season.
 But that doesn’t tell the whole story.
-I had somewhere around a 2.50 ERA going into the All Star break.
+I had somewhere around a 2.50 ERA going into the All-Star break.
 I was throwing extremely well, I was starting to get some setting up opportunities, starting to get some big moment opportunities and pitching extremely well.